amsik/liquor-tree/docs/hexo/source/index.md

 ### Checkboxes

-It was a default mode.
+The example above is default mode.
 You can switch it to `checkbox` mode.
-To do it you have to add tree's option:
+To do it just add the tree's option `checkbox`:

 ``` html
     <tree